We hope you’ve learned a lot from the last few videos we’ve shared…

 Will I have to go on a diet before I have surgery?

 Yes.
 Many insurance companies require patients to be on a weight loss program before qualifying for surgery.

 Many bariatric surgeons put their patients on a special pre-operative diet, usually 2 or 3 weeks just before surgery.
 The reason for the pre-operative diet is to shrink the liver and reduce fat in the abdomen.
 This helps during the procedure and makes it safer.

 Some insurance companies require a physician-monitored diet three to six months prior to surgery as part of their coverage requirement.
 These diets are very different from short-term diets and usually are more about food education and showing a willingness to complete appointments and to learn.

 Will I have to be on a diet after the surgery?

 No. Most people think of a “diet” as a plan that leaves you hungry.
 That is not the way people feel after surgery.

 Eventually, most patients get some form of appetite back 6-18 months after surgery.
 Your appetite is much weaker, and easier to satisfy than before.

-This does not mean you can whatever and whenever you want.
-Healthier food choices are important for best results, but most patients still enjoy tasty food, and even occasional “treats”.
+This does not mean you can do whatever and whenever you want.
+Healthier food choices are important for the best results, but most patients still enjoy tasty food and even occasional “treats”.